jeremyfelt/Custom-Posts-Per-Page/README.md

 Changelog
 ----------
+= 1.6 =
+* General code cleanup, more documentation
+* Move final_options into a private property for easy passing around the plugin
+* Much improved logic for handling the expected page count based on found posts.
+Should resolve any issues found when using plugins such as WP-PageNavi to show number of pages in navigation.

 = 1.5 =
 * A bunch of code cleanup.
 Move everything to a class.
 * Cleanup text domain stuff in preparation for a new translation (sweet!)